Kiprengan/Kiprengan/README.md

-### Hi there 👋
+### Hi there 👋 I am Denis Kiprono a Future Resiliant Software Engineer

+🔭 I’m currently working on building self for future resiliant software engineer 🌱 I’m currently learning C, Python, Java, PLSQL, Oracle EBS 👯 I’m looking to collaborate on python and Java projects 🤔 I’m looking for help with enterprise graded applications 💬 Ask me about Machine Learning
+📫 How to reach me: deniskiprono88@gmail.com
+😄 Pronouns: Mr.
+⚡ Fun fact: Know how to code even with SQL

 <!--
 **Kiprengan/Kiprengan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on building self for future resiliant software engineer
-- 🌱 I’m currently learning C, Python, Java, PLSQL, Oracle EBS
-- 👯 I’m looking to collaborate on python and Java projects
-- 🤔 I’m looking for help with enterprise graded applications
-- 💬 Ask me about Machine Learning
+🔭 I’m currently working on building self for future resiliant software engineer 🌱 I’m currently learning C, Python, Java, PLSQL, Oracle EBS 👯 I’m looking to collaborate on python and Java projects 🤔 I’m looking for help with enterprise graded applications 💬 Ask me about Machine Learning
-- 📫 How to reach me: deniskiprono88@gmail.com
+📫 How to reach me: deniskiprono88@gmail.com
-- 😄 Pronouns: Mr.
+😄 Pronouns: Mr.
-- ⚡ Fun fact: Know how to code even with SQL
+⚡ Fun fact: Know how to code even with SQL
 -->